-The Department of Budget and Management has prepared a spending summary of all 33 programs for your review.
-It shows that about 60% of the funding has been awarded with most of that funding having been disbursed to the grantee.
-Our analysis shows that slightly over 30% of the money allocated through the Recovery Now Fund has been spent.
-DBM will keep monitoring agency spending and updating Appendix II every two weeks.
+The Department of Budget and Management has updated the spending summary of all 33 programs in Appendix II for your review.
+It shows that a little over 70% of the funding has been awarded with most of that funding having been disbursed to the grantee.
+Our analysis shows that almost 35% of the money allocated through the Recovery Now Fund has been spent.
+DBM expects that June payments for Temporary Disability Assistance Payments and pending unemployment insurance claim payments will be made later this week.
+We anticipate that most of the \$306 million in funding allocated will be disbursed and spent prior to the end of the fiscal year.
+DBM will keep monitoring and reporting on agency spending every two weeks.